-This includes data from individual firms that have reported 500 or more complaints in a six-month period.
+This includes data from individual firms that have reported 500 or more complaints in a six month period or 1,000 or more in an annual period.
 This accounts for around 97% of complaints that firms report to us.
-We publish the complaints data in both a sortable online table in which you can search the data by firm and a downloadable table in which you can search the data by product group.
+We publish the complaints data in both a sortable online table, where you can search the data by firm, and a downloadable table where you can search the data by product group.

 This includes all the complaints that firms report to us.
 The total number of complaints is split into:

-- products – like banking or home finance (mortgages)
+- products – banking or home finance (mortgages) for example

-- type of firm – like bank or investment manager, and
+- type of firm – bank or investment manager for example

 How we define a complaint